webxos/macroslow/NVIDIA/README.md

 # 🐪 **MACROSLOW: NVIDIA FOR QUBIT SYSTEMS**

-*Robotics, AI, and Quantum-Classical Computing with NVIDIA Hardware*
+*Robotics, AI, and Quantum Computing with NVIDIA Hardware*

 ## INTRODUCTION: